section-engineering-education/engineering-education/content/articles/how-to-implement-lti-systems-analyzer-using-matlab-gui/index.md

 ### Conclusion
 In this tutorial, we have learned to analyze LTI systems easily by just inputting the numerator and the denominators.
 Also, it can help you when doing some numerical analysis and use it for verifying your answers.

-Furthermore, the numerous in-built Matlab functions makes the creation of this GUI easier.
+Furthermore, the numerous in-built Matlab functions make the creation of this GUI easier.

 Happy coding!